Jewish principles of faith: The role of mitzvot

+The belief of non-Jews

+According to Jewish belief, righteousness is not restricted to Jews, and "Righteous people of all nations have a share in the world to come".
+This "righteousness" is measured by observance of the Seven Laws of Noah.
+For Maimonides, non-Jews are rewarded for keeping the Seven Laws only if they accept them due to them having been given by God to Moses (i.e. an acceptance of Jewish principles of faith), and not if they arrived at these laws by use of reason.
+According to Steven Schwarzschild, "many of the most outstanding spokesmen of Judaism themselves dissented sharply from" this position, which is "individual and certainly somewhat eccentric" in comparison to other Jewish thinkers.
+Rather, according to the other thinkers, observance of the Seven Laws is rewarded even if not accompanied by belief in their origin with Moses.

 The Enlightenment

-In the late 18th century Europe was swept by a group of intellectual, social and political movements, together known as The Enlightenment.
-These movements promoted scientific thinking, free thought, and allowed people to question previously unshaken religious dogmas.
+In the late-18th century Europe was swept by a group of intellectual, social and political movements, together known as the Enlightenment.
+These movements promoted scientific thinking and free thought; they allowed people to question previously unshaken religious dogmas.
 Like Christianity, Judaism developed several responses to this unprecedented phenomenon.
-One response saw the enlightenment as positive, while another saw it as negative.
-The enlightenment meant equality and freedom for many Jews in many countries, so it was felt that it should be warmly welcomed.
+One response saw the Enlightenment as positive, while another saw it as negative.
+The Enlightenment meant equality and freedom for many Jews in many countries, so some felt that it should be warmly welcomed.
 Scientific study of religious texts would allow people to study the history of Judaism.
 Some Jews felt that Judaism should accept modern secular thought and change in response to these ideas.
 Others, however, believed that the divine nature of Judaism precluded changing any fundamental beliefs.

-While the modernist wing of Orthodox Judaism, led by such rabbis as Samson Raphael Hirsch, was open to the changing times, it rejected any doubt in the traditional theological foundation of Judaism.
-Historical-critical methods of research and new philosophy led to the formation of various non-Orthodox denominations, as well as Jewish secular movements.
+Orthodox Jewish rabbis such as Samson Raphael Hirsch (1808–1888), who were open to the changing times, nevertheless rejected any doubt in the traditional theological foundation of Judaism.
+Historical-critical methods of research and new philosophy led to the formation of various non-Orthodox denominations, as well as of Jewish secular movements.

-Holocaust theology

-Because of the magnitude of the Holocaust, many people have re-examined the classical theological views on God's goodness and actions in the world.
-Some question whether people can still have any faith after the Holocaust.
-Some theological responses to these questions are explored in Holocaust theology.
+Karaism

+A contemporary of Maimonides, the 12th-century Karaite scholar and liturgist Judah Hadassi, formulated non-Rabbinic articles of faith:

 Principles of faith in Modern Judaism

 Orthodox Judaism

-Orthodox Judaism considers itself to be in direct continuity with historical rabbinic Judaism.
+Orthodox Judaism continuously maintained the historical rabbinic Judaism.
 Therefore, as above, it accepts philosophic speculation and statements of dogma only to the extent that they exist within, and are compatible with, the system of written and oral Torah.
 As a matter of practice, Orthodox Judaism lays stress on the performance of the actual commandments.
 Dogma is considered to be the self-understood underpinning of the practice of the Mitzvot.

 Owing to this, there is no one official statement of principles.
 Rather, all formulations by accepted early Torah leaders are considered to have possible validity.
-The 13 principles of Maimonides have been cited by adherents as the most influential: They are often printed in prayer books, and in some congregations, a hymn (Yigdal) incorporating them is sung on Friday nights.
+Maimonides' 13 principles have been cited by adherents as the most influential: They are often printed in prayer books, and in some congregations, a hymn (Yigdal) incorporating them is sung on Friday nights or even every morning in some communities.